itsjesski/Mixer-RPG/README.md

 FAQ:
 - This is in the early alpha stage.
 I can't do much in the way of support for this currently.
 - No, this does not have a user interface.
 If you're not comforterable with command windows this could be hard to get started.
+- Do you have plans to give this a gui, make points hourly, etc?
+Yes, but it'll be a bit.
+When this happens it'll probably be Firebot centric.